You might have used Google to find out the best mental health movies, and here we are.

 Now that we have come to an end, I should say that every movie has a different perspective on mental health.
 But in the end, it may be your story or somebody else.
 Every movie has

-Showcased a perfect example of valuing mental health and how its awareness can be spread.
+This showcased a perfect example of valuing mental health and how awareness of it can be spread.

 The movie is a tool for people struggling with mental health and for anyone who can spread awareness.
 They can also provide a safe space for people to explore their own experiences with mental health.